How to Clean and Sanitize Your Smartphone, and Touchscreens

 Make sure device is dry before turning power back on.

-What Cleaning Materials Should Be Avoided?
+What Cleaning Materials Shouldn't Be Used?

 Touchscreens are simple and intuitive to use, but they are also easy to damage if cleaned incorrectly.
 Avoid using anything that could scratch or over-wet the device.